rust-hosted-langs/book/booksrc/chapter-blocks.md

 * One factor is that using an alignment that is a multiple of the page size can make it easier to return memory to the operating system.
-* Another factor is that it is fast to do bitwise arithmetic on a pointer to an object in an aligned block to compute the block boundary and therefore the location of any block metadata.
+* Another factor is that if the block is aligned to it's size, it is fast to do bitwise arithmetic on a pointer to an object in a block to compute the block boundary and therefore the location of any block metadata.

 With both these in mind we'll look at how to allocate blocks that are aligned to the size of the block.